Marcin Patrzalek

 In 2023, Marcin composed the flamenco theme of Mihawk's character for the One Piece Live Action.

 Career

 2010–2015: Career beginnings and Must Be The Music win

 Patrzałek started playing the guitar at age 10 when he picked up classical guitar under the guidance of local teacher Jerzy Pikor.
-After two years he started studying flamenco techniques, being taught by Spanish guitarist Carlos Pinana.
+After two years he started studying flamenco techniques, being taught by Spanish guitarist Carlos Piñana.
 Later, at age 13, Patrzalek started playing fingerstyle on an acoustic guitar.
 It quickly became his main instrument and after around a year of self-taught practice in 2015 he won the ninth edition of Polish talent-show Must Be The Music.
 Around that time he started creating electronic music on his computer and combining it with guitar playing, which later resulted in the creation of his debut record, HUSH.

 2016–2018: Debut album, Tu Si Que Vales, Revamp EP

 In 2016, at age 16, Patrzałek released his debut LP, HUSH.
 The album is composed of ten pieces: six original tracks (acoustic guitar with electronic and orchestral production elements), two arrangements and two electronic remixes.
 The album was released independently on October 7, 2016, with distribution in Poland by Polish label My Music.
 In the same year Patrzałek became a finalist in the International Fingerstyle Competition Guitar Masters and next year won first prize in the International Classical Guitar Joaquin Rodrigo Competition.
 In March 2018 it was announced that Patrzałek had become an official endorser of Ibanez guitars - he plays the AE900-NT model.
 Around this time he started gaining fame due to his solo guitar arrangement videos he posted on YouTube.
 His 2016 arrangement of "Toxicity" by System of a Down became his first video to amass tens of millions of views on YouTube and Facebook.
 Other endorsements such as Fishman and Elixir Strings were soon to follow.

 In 2018 Marcin Patrzałek became the winner of a major talent show for the second time.
 He was victorious in the fifth edition of Tu Si Que Vales in Italy.
 During his audition, Patrzałek played his viral Beethoven's 5th Symphony arrangement and received four positive votes from the judges as well as 100% "yes" votes from the live studio audience; the judges gave Patrzałek a "golden buzzer" pass to the final.
 There he performed original arrangements of "Asturias" combined with "Innuendo" by Queen.
 Patrzalek competed against three other contestants in the final and won with over 50 percent of votes from the television audience.

 On November 12, 2018, Patrzałek released his first EP titled revAMP, a compilation record of his most popular arrangements.
 Earlier in the year an original single was released titled "Baba Yaga".